gmcvicker/genome/README.md

 and how to convert other file formats into HDF5.
 If you have any questions or run into any difficulty, please don't hesitate to contact me!

+### HDF5 and PyTables

+HDF5 is a binary format designed for rapid access to huge amounts of data.
+It is widely-adopted and platform independent.
+Software libraries to access HDF5 file are available in C, C++, Java, Python, and Fortran90 (and possibly others).
+PyTables is a very nice high-level Python interface for reading and writing HDF5 files.
+I have written a python library and a number of scripts that use PyTables to create and read HDF5 files.

+Advantages to using HDF5
+* Efficient storage of very large datasets
+* Very fast data retrieval
+* Fast random access to compressed files
+* Nice, simple Python interface (PyTables) that integrates with NumPy
+* APIs in several languages: C, C++, Java, Fortran
+* Binary files work on big- and little-endian machines

+Disadvantages:
+* Files are not human readable
+* PyTables does not support write-concurrency (only one process at a time can safely write to an HDF5 file)
+* Unlike MySQL and PostgreSQL, The free version of PyTables does not support indexing  (the commercial version does)
+* Using PyTables introduces several software dependencies: PyTables, NumPy, HDF5, zlib

 # Setup

-There are three components that make up the system.
-A small python library 'genome', a small C library 'libgenome' and set of python scripts for data import and manipulation.
+This repo has three components: a small python library *genome*, a small C library *libgenome* and set of python scripts for data import and manipulation.

 ### Dependencies